mmatthews06/python-mocks/README.md

-# python-mocks
+# Python Unit Testing Mock Examples
-Some example Python unit test mocks
+Some example Python unit test mocks.
+Please note, some testing practices may be questionable, like testing log output, but they fit a narrow use case that was good to build these examples.

 This code has been tested with Python 3.7, though should be backwards compatible to 3.6 and maybe 3.5.